What is Community Planning?

 - To contribute to consultations and discussions on future plans and proposals relevant to the Sector.

 - To oversee the Integrated Grants Fund process for the Sector, ensuring that it is consistent with the priorities of the GCPP, GCC, Sector implementation plan and Sector investment strategy.

 The Voluntary sector have influence and input in this through Tam Munro, the chair of the North West Glasgow Voluntary Sector Network.

 Local Area Partnerships

-The North West Sector is made up eight wards, each with their own Local Area Partnership committee.
+The North West Sector Area Partnership is made up of eight wards, each with their own Local Area Partnership committee.
 (See the list below of the eight wards and their ward numbers.)
-The voluntary sector have representatives on all eight Area Partnership Meetings.

 - Anderston/City/Yorkhill (10)